L. Smit en Zoon: Ocean going vessels

 The opening of the Suez Canal in November 1869 radically changed shipping to the Dutch East Indies.
 In 1872 Stoomvaart Maatschappij Nederland established a reliable and fast shipping line between the Netherlands and the Dutch East Indies.
 In about 1880 steamships still required a 25-50 guilders a last higher freight rate than sailing ships.
 It meant that for higher value products, it became more economical to rely on steamships.
 For commodities like sugar and coffee, sail continued to be important.
 It all led to an increase in the average size of sailing ships, from 454 ton in 1860 to about 1000 ton in 1880.

 The sailing ship with auxiliary power Nestor of 2,000 ton, was the last ship laid down by Fop Smit, and one of the first ships completed by L. Smit en zoon.
 The sailing ship with auxiliary power was supposed to sail most of the time, and to steam when the weather was unfavorable.
 The idea was probably sound, but the sailing ship with auxiliary power would lose to the ocean liner, which was supposed to use steam except for emergencies.
-The problem for L. Smit, and the rest of the Dutch shipbuilding industry, was that it was not not capable of building machinery that was on par with that of British shipbuilders.
+The problem for L. Smit, and the rest of the Dutch shipbuilding industry, was that it was not capable of building machinery that was on par with that of British shipbuilders.
 When it finally could, it lacked the experience to prove its ability.

 The tables reflect this story.
 While L. Smit built dozens of river vessels in the 1870 and 1880s, only a handful of ocean-going vessels was built.
 The launch of Maetsuijcker in 1890 came about thanks to the foundationo of the Koninklijke Paketvaart-Maatschappij, which ordered four of her first ships at shipbuilding company De Schelde.
 De Schelde then subcontracted with L. Smit to build Maetsuijcker, for which she would herself build the engines.